krerkkiat/acm-cs-survival-guide/basic-unix-commands.rst

 Input and output redirection
 ============================
-This will be useful if the project or assignment has the input test cases, so you can just use the input redirection, so you do not have to type in the input everytime.
+This will be useful if the project or assignment has the input test cases, so you can just use the input redirection, so you do not have to type in the input every time.

 =================
 Directory Listing